Study.com | Evaluated Learning Experience

 Major topics include: overview of managerial accounting; internal controls in accounting; cost types; cost behavior analysis and cost volume profit; job-order costing and process costing; basics of activity-based costing; budgeting and standard costs; reporting systems and structures in accounting; short and long-term decision-making in accounting; and basics of financial statement analysis.

-In the lower division baccalaureate degree category, 3 semester hours in Accounting II, Financial Accounting, or Principles of Accounting II (12/16) (4/22 revalidation).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Accounting II, Financial Accounting, or Principles of Accounting II (12/16) (4/22 revalidation).